MerginMaps/docs/src/layer/working_with_nonspatial_data.md

 ![browse_enable](./qgis_nonspatial_properties.png)

-# Browse, search and edit non-spatial data in Input
+# Browse, search and edit non-spatial data in Mergin Maps Input

 To browse, search or edit a non-spatial table, first you need to [open the attribute table](../gis/enable_browsing.md).